 As a Marine Technician, you have to know how to operate and maintain the ship's propulsion, auxiliary and habitability systems in all conditions, to ensure the ship remains fully operational.
 To achieve this, you will be thoroughly trained in fault diagnosis and repair methodologies including the use of state-of-the-art monitoring and analysis equipment.

 Following Basic Training, you will complete Basic Marine Technician training, which is also within the Devonport Naval Base, covering the following subjects:

 - Electro-technology Theory

 - Technical Administration

-As part of your naval studies as a Marine Technician the unit standards you complete contribute towards a National Certificate (Level 4) in either Mechanical Engineering (Maintenance Engineering) for Propulsion Specialists or Mechanical Engineering (Electrical Engineering) and registration through the Electrical Workers Registration Board for Electrical Specialists.
+As part of your naval studies as a Marine Technician, you will have the opportunity to attain unit standards that contribute towards a National Certificate (Level 4) in either Mechanical Engineering (Maintenance Engineering) for Propulsion Specialists or Mechanical Engineering (Electrical Engineering) and registration through the Electrical Workers Registration Board for Electrical Specialists.

 Salary and benefits

 Careers in the Navy are well-rewarded, as well as being diverse and exciting.
 As you become more experienced and move up through the ranks, gaining additional skills and qualifications, you will see your salary rise accordingly.